kenlasko/k8s/manifests/database/cnpg/README.md

 Constant backups are being made to a remote S3 bucket, which makes restoration very simple.
 This is defined in [cluster.yaml](overlays/home/cluster.yaml) and [backup.yaml](overlays/home/backup.yaml).
 Normally, the `cnpg` plugin should show the status of continuous backups, but this is [currently broken](https://github.com/cloudnative-pg/cloudnative-pg/issues/8276).
 In the meantime, status checks can be done via the following (taken from [this comment](https://github.com/cloudnative-pg/cloudnative-pg/issues/8276#issuecomment-3162854414) on the issue):

 For now, the most reliable way to monitor WAL archiving and backup health with plugins is to check the Cluster status conditions (`ContinuousArchiving: True`, `LastBackupSucceeded: True`) and the `ObjectStore` CRD's `ServerRecoveryWindow` fields (`firstRecoverabilityPoint`, `lastSuccessfulBackupTime`) [docs](https://cloudnative-pg.io/plugin-barman-cloud/docs/concepts/).
 Pod logs are also essential for catching silent failures or S3 compatibility issues.

+I'm also using [pg_dump](https://www.postgresql.org/docs/current/app-pgdump.html) in a [daily Cronjob](overlays/home/cronjob-pgdump.yaml) to make platform-independent backups of all databases.
+This has proven to be useful when the S3 backups are unusable or I need to restore a single database.
+The backups are stored on the NAS.

 # Things I've Found
 ## Restoring the cluster after a failure